GowthamParamasivam/basic-erc20/README.md

 **step 5**
-Network details will be given in the truffle-config.js
+Network details will be set in the truffle-config.js

 **step 6**
 ```console